 For the R00 phase, applicants from medical schools should be aware that the instructor position is not considered equivalent to the assistant professor position required to transition to the independent phase of this award.
 NIBIB will accept R00 applications on a rolling basis.
 Applications received by June 30 will be reviewed and, if approved for funding, will be funded in the current fiscal year (by September 30).
 For applications received after June 30, funding could take place in the current fiscal year or the following fiscal year.

-All applicants are encouraged to fill out the NIBIB K99 Eligibility Form and forward it along with the requested attachments to NIBIBKAwards@mail.nih.gov to verify eligibility before preparing applications.
+Before preparing an application, potential applicants are strongly encouraged to fill out the NIBIB K99 Eligibility Form and forward it along with the requested attachments (CV and Specific Aims) to Dr. Tina Gatlin; to verify eligibility and fit for NIBIB's scientific mission.
 Please include "K99 Eligibility Inquiry [Your First and Last Name]" in the subject line of your email.

 NOTE: There are two FOAs for this mechanism, one for clinical trial required and another for clinical trial not allowed.
 See below.

 NOTE: A Data Management & Sharing Plan is required of all K99/R00 applications after January 25th, 2023.